-It was the first time I actually realised the amount of digestive aids, nasal sprays, minerals and vitamins, weight loss supplements, hay fever tablets, erectile dysfunction creams/drugs, herbal capsules, aromatherapy oils, hay fever and allergy relief tablets, probiotics, homeopathic formulations, tinctures, menopause supports, sleeping and low mood capsules, and teas, just to name a few.
+To my surprise, I was astounded by the vast selection of digestive aids, nasal sprays, minerals and vitamins, weight loss supplements, hay fever tablets, erectile dysfunction creams/drugs, herbal capsules, aromatherapy oils, hay fever and allergy relief tablets, probiotics, homeopathic formulations, tinctures, menopause supports, sleeping and low mood capsules, and teas, just to name a few.
 The variety was truly remarkable, and I am grateful for the abundance of options available to us.
 However, at times, it can be overwhelming, similar to shopping for trousers.
 But if I know exactly what I need or want, the benefits of having such a wide range of choices are undeniable.

 Reflecting on my experience with supplements, I couldn't help but recall a similar feeling when I visited a local health shop.
-Have you noticed the various beneficial herbs, teas, spices, grains, oils or herbal compounds?
-And every day I go, there's a new kind of miraculous product being advertised.
+Have you ever noticed the array of beneficial herbs, teas, spices, grains, oils, and herbal compounds they offer?
+It seems like every time I visit, there's a new and miraculous product being advertised.

-Ayuverdic assessment relates to digestion mainly.
-Not everybody digests the same food (and thus supplements) in the same way.
-That's why two people could have had the same meal but one got bloated and the other did not.
+In Ayurveda, the assessment of supplements primarily revolves around digestion.
+Not everyone digests the same foods or supplements in the same way.
+That's why two people can have the same meal, but one may experience bloating while the other does not.

-And so, how can digestion be assessed?
-Here are some tips: do you pass your bowel and urine regularly, easily and without discomfort or pain?
-How’s your appetite?
-Do you really feel hungry when you have your meals or do you eat because you're supposed to?
-Do you feel any discomfort like bloating, heaviness, reflux, acidity, indigestion after meals?
-Do you feel energetic?
-Have you got cravings?
-How’s your sleep?
-Do you wake up fresh?
-And in terms of your mood, are you feeling anxious, nervous, angry or depressed?
+So, how can we assess our digestion?
+Here are some tips: Do you have regular bowel movements and urination without discomfort or pain?
+How is your appetite?
+Do you genuinely feel hungry during meals, or do you eat out of obligation?
+Do you experience any discomfort such as bloating, heaviness, reflux, acidity, or indigestion after eating?
+How is your energy level?
+Do you have any cravings?
+How well do you sleep?
+Do you wake up feeling refreshed?
+And in terms of your mood, do you feel anxious, nervous, angry, or depressed

-The Mind-Body Revolution has so much to offer.
-The key is to listen to your body, observe yourself and find guidance if needed.
-If you have a doubt, ask an expert, it's unlikely to make progress in life without sorting out doubts.
-Then decide what to try, natural does not always mean safe and everybody is different.
-Practitioners (in any field) can give you the tools to discover yourself but only YOU have the power to decide and choose what’s best for you.
-It’s better to be a mindful mind-body revolutionary with eyes wide open.
+The Mind-Body Revolution offers a wealth of knowledge and possibilities.
+The key is to listen to your body, observe yourself, and seek guidance if needed.
+If you have any doubts, don't hesitate to consult an expert.
+Progress in life is unlikely without resolving doubts.
+Then, make an informed decision about what to try.
+Remember, natural does not always equate to safe, and everyone is unique.
+Practitioners in various fields can provide you with the tools to discover yourself, but ultimately, the power to decide what is best for you lies within you.
+It is better to be a mindful mind-body revolutionary with your eyes wide open.